mirotvoretts/edu-archive/README.md

 # Educational Archive

-This repository contains my LaTeX notes and reference materials used in my academic studies and self-education.
+This repository contains my LaTeX and Markdown notes and reference materials used in my academic studies and self-education.

 ## Structure